-Tillamook County Community Health Centers announce Grand Opening and Ribbon Cutting event
+Tillamook County Community Health Centers announce grand opening and ribbon cutting event

-“We are so proud to announce our new team member, which has yet to be named.
-But she came in at a whopping 22,000 lbs.
-She is 39 feet long and 12 ½ feet tall.”
-Said Putman.
-“And she’s a real beauty.
-I know that everyone who meets her will really love her.”

-“We are very proud to announce the arrival of our new mobile community health center,” said Putman.
-“And we can’t wait to get her ready to start delivering dental, physical and mental health care to Tillamook County.

-Please join us and tour our newest health center at the Ribbon Cutting Ceremony from 2 -- 4 p.m. on Wednesday, Aug.
-7, 2019, at Tillamook Bay Community College, 4301 Third St., Tillamook.
+The Tillamook County Community Health Centers invites the public to join them and tour their newest health center at the Ribbon Cutting Ceremony from 2-4 p.m. on Wednesday, August 7 at Tillamook Bay Community College.

 Please RSVP to Donna Gigoux at dgigoux@co.tillamook.or.us.

-“This is an exciting new resource for the residents of Tillamook County,” Putman continued.
-“It’s the collaboration of many partners and resources, and provides for alternative access to care.
-This van can used in schools, clinics, churches and community centers to provide much-needed care.”
+“This is an exciting new resource for the resident of Tillamook County,” said Tillamook County Community Health Centers (TCCHC) administrator, Marlene Putman, in a press release.
+“It’s the collaboration of many partners and resources and provides for alternative access to care.
+This van can be used in schools, clinics, churches, and community centers to provide much-needed care.”

 (0) comments